SYBIL

 • Coordination requires hierarchy because bandwidth is limited

-Remove those constraints — create non-human general processors, make compute copyable, increase coordination bandwidth — and the "job" as we know it becomes obsolete.
-Not because we've "automated jobs away," but because the problem the job was solving no longer exists.
+Remove those constraints (create non-human general processors, make compute copyable, increase coordination bandwidth) and the "job" as we know it becomes obsolete.
+The problem the job was solving no longer exists.

 This is the work hack: when compute is scarce, localized, and non-copyable, you rent it from humans and coordinate it through firms.